-Brain dendritic cells were identified using a transgenic mouse model developed at Rockefeller, which expresses enhanced yellow fluorescent protein under the control of the CD11c gene promoter (a marker for dendritic cells throughout the body).
-Dr. Bulloch and the program’s scientists further characterized brain dendritic cells in neonatal, young, adult and aging brains as well as their presence following seizures and stroke.
+Brain dendritic cells were identified using a transgenic mouse model developed at Rockefeller, which expresses enhanced yellow fluorescent protein under the control of the CD11c gene promoter, a marker for dendritic cells throughout the body.
+Bulloch and the program’s scientists further characterized brain dendritic cells in neonatal, young, adult, and aging brains as well as their presence following seizures and stroke.
 It was further shown that brain dendritic cells are competent inducers of the T cell immune response.

 Currently, the program’s scientists are working on evaluating the function of brain dendritic cells following viral infection and in mouse models of inflammation and neurodegenerative diseases.
-Additional work seeks to understand the role of these cells in development and in neuroendocrine–immune interactions, with colleagues Peter Harry Jellinck and Ulrike W. Kaunzner.
+Additional work seeks to understand the role of these cells in development and in neuroendocrine–immune interactions.